rtam97/C11-CompModNeuPlast/README.md

 Supervisor: [Prof. Dr. Jochen Triesch](https://www.fias.science/en/neuroscience/research-groups/jochen-triesch/)

-# Content
+⚠️ As of 26/01/2022 I have rewritten the entire code so that it is object-oriented.
+Much easier to run simulations now! ⚠️

+# Contents of the repository

+## 📂 neurosim

+In this directory there is a single file `neurosim.py` which contains all the classes needed to run a simulation

-## :file_folder: Scripts
+## 📂 exercises

-### `neurons.py`
-This script contains a variety of functions, including equations for the simulated neurons and ways to generate stimuli

-### `solvers.py`
-This script contains the functions used to numerically solve the neuron equations using the forward Euler method.
-At the moment there is a separate integration function for each neuron.
-In the future I would like to make a single function which can solve any neuron in the course...
-WIP!

-### :file_folder: Excercises
-In this directory lie all the individual scripts for each exercis in the course.
-In theory, one should be able to run them and obtain the figures found in *Results*
+In this directory are all the scripts used to generate the figures for the exercises

-### :file_folder: Parameters
-In this directory lie all the parameter files which are used to run the various python scripts.
-Because some excercises do not require much parameters, some lack a parameter file.

-## :file_folder: Results
+## 📂 results

-In this directory lie all the figures that have been created with the scripts found in *Exercises*.
-Maybe in the end I will upload the report here
+In this directory are all the figures generated with the scripts in the folder exercises

----